Kubendiran2003/Ajackus_Task/README.md

 ## Contact

-For questions or feedback about this project, please refer to the assignment requirements or contact the development team.
+For questions or feedback about this project, feel free to reach out:

+**Kubendiran P**
+📧 Email: kubendiranpalani289@gmail.com